 Tennis scholarships are real — but the numbers surprise most families when they see the math.
-D1 men's tennis programs receive just 4.5 equivalency scholarships to split across a roster of 8–12 players.
-D1 women's programs get 8.
-Neither number covers a full roster, which means partial scholarships are the standard and full rides are exceptionally rare.
+Under the House v.
+NCAA settlement (effective 2025–26), D1 tennis programs now operate under a roster limit of 10 for both men's and women's — replacing the old equivalency system where men had 4.5 scholarships and women had 8.
+Schools can now offer full scholarships to every rostered player.
+In practice, most programs still distribute their budget as partial awards, meaning partial scholarships remain the standard and full rides are reserved for top-of-lineup recruits.
+The old gender gap has narrowed structurally (both are capped at 10), but budget differences between men's and women's programs may persist at many schools.
 Add the international recruiting pipeline — college tennis programs recruit heavily from international academies — and the scholarship landscape for American high school players becomes even more competitive.

 Understanding how tennis scholarship money works, by division and by gender, is the first step toward building a financial plan that matches reality.
 This article covers scholarship counts at every level, explains the international factor that shapes availability, and shows why D3 and NAIA financial packages often outperform D1 athletic offers for domestic tennis players.